US residential cleaning market, mapped

 How many cleaning services are there in the US?

-How is Orbital's count different from IBISWorld or Statista?
+How is Orbital's count different from typical industry reports?

-IBISWorld and Statista publish annual industry reports anchored on revenue and an estimated establishment count.
+Most industry reports are annual and built on revenue with an estimated establishment count.
 Those are useful for market sizing.
 They do not name a single buyer.
-This page anchors on the same establishment number from US Census NAICS 561720 and adds the location-level layer most vendors actually need: brand, parent, service mix, and a named owner for each independent operator.
+This page anchors on the location-level layer most vendors actually need: brand, parent, service mix, and a named owner for each independent operator.
 Two views, two jobs.

 Who is the largest residential cleaning brand by US locations?

-By US storefront count, Merry Maids (327 locations, ServiceMaster Brands) leads the recurring-maid segment.
+By employer-firm storefront count, Merry Maids (327 locations, ServiceMaster Brands) leads the recurring-maid segment.
 Stanley Steemer (259) leads carpet and upholstery.
-Chem-Dry (about 3,000 US franchise locations, owned by Belfor) leads on a brand basis when measured by franchise unit count rather than employer-firm count.
+Chem-Dry (about 3,000 US franchise units, owned by Belfor) leads on a brand basis when measured by franchise-unit count rather than employer-firm storefronts.
 The three sit in different service segments, so the right answer depends on which segment your buyer is in.

 How concentrated is the residential cleaning market?

-Very low concentration.
-The 10 largest US residential-cleaning brands run roughly 1,900 to 2,000 employer-firm locations combined, against an establishment universe of about 74,200.
-That is around 2.6 percent of the market by location.
-The Census reports that the average janitorial-services establishment has fewer than 5 employees, which means the long tail is genuinely a tail of owner-operators with 1 to 3 crews each.
+Very low.
+The 10 largest brands run roughly 1,900 to 2,000 employer-firm locations combined, which is around 2.6 percent of the total establishment base.
+The average residential cleaning establishment runs fewer than 5 employees, which means the long tail is genuinely a tail of owner-operators with one to three crews each.

 Can I filter by state, metro, or service type?